Explore text properties

 Anyone with can edit access to a file can apply and adjust text properties.

-- Click the icon to view, create and apply text styles
+- Select to create and apply text styles.

-- Click the font name to browse a list of web, local, and shared fonts to find a typeface or font family
+- Select the font name to browse a list of web fonts, fonts installed on your computer, and shared fonts to find a typeface or font family.

-- Use the arrow to adjust the size of your text
+- Adjust the font size of your text.

-- Adjust the vertical distance between lines of text using the line height field.
+- Use line height to adjust the vertical distance between lines of text.

 - Adjust the horizontal alignment of text within the text box.